 The next day we headed to out to visit Shenandoah National Park in Virginia.
 This park lies about 75 miles west of DC in the Blue Ridge mountains.
 It was unseasonably warm so there were a lot of people in the park.
 It is usually cold and since many people don’t come in the Winter there was only one bathroom (with a long line of people waiting to use it) working at the visitor’s center.

 There is a nice display/museum in the visitor’s center that outlines the history of the park.
 Like many parks the Civilian Conservation Corps played a large part in building areas on the park, including Skyline Drive and the many wonderful lookouts that were built along the route through the park.
 My grandfather was in the Civilian Conservation Corps while working out west so I always feel a connection with their projects across the United States.

 Just down the road was the parking area to use when hiking down to Dark Hallow Falls.
 The trail is about a mile downhill.
 The falls were beautiful.
 Though we really enjoyed the unseasonably warm weather the hike back to the parking area was a bit challenging.
 I used to try to rush up hills and stairs but I have adopted a new strategy of “slow and steady” and I think it results in fewer breaks along the way.

 The next day we traveled to visit Green Mount Cemetery.
 This cemetery, in the heart of Baltimore, was created in 1839 and is the final resting place of John Wilkes Booth and a few other semi notable historical figures.
 What we were there for though was to take pictures of the gravesites and sculptures.
 I have included a number of the photographs in the gallery below.

-Eventually my time with Edi came to an end and it was time to head down to North Carolina to ring in the new year, visit with friends and of course, take more photographs!
+Eventually my time in Maryland came to an end and it was time to head down to North Carolina to ring in the new year, visit with friends and of course, take more photographs!